-Cancelling a wedding is not a pleasant task, but it doesn't have to be a difficult one.
-By providing as much advance notice as possible to all affected parties, you may soon be able to put the cancellation behind you.
+If you have to cancel a wedding, you should know how to use proper etiquette.
+By providing as much advanced notice as possible to all affected parties, you can soon put the unpleasantness behind you.

 The first task when cancelling a wedding is to notify vendors.
 Depending on the amount of notice you provide, you may be able to obtain a full or partial refund of any deposit or prepayments.